 I had the L1® Compact in the car in case the S1 Pro wasn't enough for the room.
 I didn't need it.

 S1 Pro for electric guitar with a band

-I stopped in at a friend's gig and sat in for a few R&B, Blues and Trip-Hop/Alt-Rock songs.
+Later the same night, I stopped in at a friend's gig.
+I sat in for a few R&B, Blues and Trip-Hop/Alt-Rock songs.
 I used the S1 Pro for electric guitar with a Boss GT-1 to get some chunky rhythm and singing leads.
 It was in a small club with seating for eighty-ish.
 This was an experiment - The band included a bass amp and full trap kit.

 I sang through the PA because I didn't want to push my luck.
 I worked vocals and guitar back and forth with a fantastic female vocalist on a few songs.
 She needed to hear the guitar well to do this, and she could.

 I put the S1 Pro behind me on the floor between the Bassist and the Drummer so they could hear what I was doing.
 To their credit, both the Drummer and Bassist were working hard to listen and support what I was doing.
 I was going to put the S1 Pro on a bar stool, but in this place, the stools are padded.
 I pictured the S1 Pro taking a dive and hitting the floor, so I decided not to risk it.

 People thirty-five feet from the stage said they could hear the guitar and that it sat well in the mix.
 I was concerned that I might not get enough gain-before-feedback for the mic on this noisy stage.
 That's why I sang through the house PA (a couple of twelve-inch plus horn boxes on stands.)

 From what I heard tonight, I'd be comfortable using the S1 Pro as a stage monitor with a live drum kit and bass guitar amp on stage.

 I started a new discussion to talk about some of the things you mentioned in your post.